beekeeper-studio/beekeeper-studio/docs/user_guide/query-magics.md

 - Make urls clickable
 - Make email addresses clickable
 - Display a url as an image
-- Display an number as a star rating
+- Display a number as a star rating
 - Display a number as a progress bar
 - Display a number as localized money